-This process causes chemical and structural changes to occur within the timber, which therefore alters some of its characteristics and qualities.
-Some of the characteristics and qualities that make Thermowood such a popular specie includes:
+This process causes chemical and structural changes to occur within the timber, which therefore alter some of its characteristics and qualities.
+Some of the characteristics and qualities that make Thermowood such a popular species include:

 Dimensionally Stable – The intensive heat the wood is exposed to during its production dries out deep into the core, causing all moisture and resin to be removed from the timber.
 Thermowood therefore doesn’t react to changes in humidity as drastically as untreated wood (the risk of swelling, cracking and shrinkage is decreased), allowing it to retain its shape far better.
 The wood also doesn’t secrete sap or resin even in high temperatures.

 Environmentally Friendly – The softwood used to produce Thermowood originates from well-managed, PEFC-certified forests, and as no chemicals or foreign substances are involved during its production, Thermowood is an environmentally friendly material produced by using only natural methods.